DUI License Help in Overland Park

 A few weeks after you send in your letter, the Department of Revenue will send a packet of information to the address you gave them in your letter.
 That information is what you can use to test whether your driver's license will be suspended.
 The packet will also include the date, time, and location for your administrative hearing.
 If you do not attend the hearing, your license will be suspended.

 Simply put, no. No one should represent themselves in any case.
 Administrative hearings can be particularly tricky because Kansas law limits the issues that can be raised at the hearing.
 Determining which issues should be raised, like whether the officer's "facts" should be contested, is much too complicated to lay out generically online.
 Each case presents a set of circumstances that cannot be covered without an in-depth investigation.
-That being said, if you cannot afford an attorney, it is better to at least try to go it alone.
+If you cannot afford an attorney, it is better to at least try to go it alone.

 If you would rather have a qualified DUI attorney handle your DUI case for you, Attorney Adam D. Stolte is the only Kansas DUI attorney to be recognized by the National College of DUI Defense and has the same training as most law enforcement officers used to conduct field sobriety test.
 He knows what the officers know.